-Joseph Felt Jr. was part of the numerous Felt family that moved to Packersfield after the Revolution.
+Joseph Felt JR. was part of the numerous Felt family that moved to Packersfield after the Revolution.
 They came from Lynn, Massachusetts.
-Joseph bought the property at B-4-5 from Stephen Harrington in 1816, but didn’t petition for a road to connect him to the center of town until 1822 when a bridle path was authorized and compensation for it was paid to his neighbor, Robert Sheldon (B-4-1).
-He sold the property and moved to Sullivan in 1839.
-The house was probably abandoned at that time.
+Joseph bought the property at B-4-5 from Stephen Harrington in 1816, but didn’t petition for a road to connect him to the center of town until 1822 when a bridal path was authorized and compensation for it paid to his neighbor, Robert Sheldon (B-4-1).

-He held various offices in Sullivan and briefly ran a mill there.
+Joseph held various offices in Sullivan and, briefly, ran a mill there.
 He also had business interests in Nelson purchasing the brickyard at E-3-5 in 1843 and selling that to his son Leander in 1848.
-He died in Sullivan in 1871 at the age of 82.
+He died n Sullivan in 1871 at the age of 82.